Summer Research Scholarships recipients and projects

 For detailed information, including closing dates and how to apply, visit Summer Research Scholarships.

-All summer scholarship students must submit their final report together with a supporting letter from the supervisor.
+All summer scholarship students must submit their final report either as a written document, a five-minute video or an A1 or A0 poster, together with a cover sheet and supporting letter from the supervisor.
 The final report is necessary to receive the final payment.
 The report and supervisor's letter is to be submitted to the Creative Arts and Industries Student Centre.

 Download the file below for more information about the Report Guidelines: